crispy-pepper/WRO_2024/README.md

 ```

-This algorithm was both reliable and efficient, allowing the robot to travel at high speeds with no risk of hitting the walls.
+This algorithm was both reliable and efficient, allowing the robot to travel at high speeds at low risk of hitting the walls.

 #### Obstacle Challenge